t-lark/DEP-Notify-Starter/README.md

 ## Usage

-To use this script, copy or clone it into your Jamf Pro envrionment, and modify the global variables and verbiage to meet your specific needs.
+To use this script, copy or clone the repo, and then upload it into your Jamf Pro envrionment.
+You'll need to modify the global variables and verbiage to meet your specific needs.
 Since DEP Notify does read values from a log stream, you will need to go over the code and ensure to put in the exact text you wish DEP Notify to dispaly to your end users.

 In a policy, select this script as the payload and fill out the positional parameters like the example picture below: